Trade Execution Flow as the Underlying Source of Market Dynamics: Conclusion

 An original mathematical framework, based on the Radon-Nikodym derivative, is developed to calculate the execution flow from transaction data.
 The fundamental question is what information about the future is available to us.
 We show that it is information about future execution flow (\ref{iofuture}).
 This impact from the future is then converted into the expected price change using the liquidity trading strategy (\ref{exeFlowTradingStrategy}), yielding directional information in the form of P\&L (\ref{DirOur}).
 A demonstration for a single asset is presented using several data samples.

 The theory can be extended to a multi-asset universe.
-There are two possible approaches: \begin{itemize} \item Consider the capital flow for all assets $a$ of interest, $dC/dt=\sum_a P^{(a)} I^{(a)}$, and formulate a single eigenvalue problem similar to (\ref{GEV}) for $dC/dt$ instead of $dV/dt$. \item Consider each asset separately, applying its own equation (\ref{GEV}) for $I^{(a)}$, and then combine the results as $dC/dt=\sum_a I^{(a)} P^{(a)\,last}$ \end{itemize} Our preliminary experiments indicate an advantage of the second approach, since the states of maximal execution flow for different assets may lead or lag each other in a seemingly random manner.
+There are two possible approaches: \begin{itemize} \item Consider the capital flow for all assets $a$ of interest, $dC/dt=\sum_a P^{(a)} I^{(a)}$, and formulate a single eigenvalue problem similar to (\ref{GEV}) for $dC/dt$ instead of $dV/dt$. \item Consider each asset separately, applying its own equation (\ref{GEV}) for $I^{(a)}$, and then combine the results. \end{itemize} Our preliminary experiments indicate an advantage of the second approach, since the states of maximal execution flow for different assets may lead or lag each other in a seemingly random manner.
 While a full understanding of multi-asset dynamics remains a subject of future research, we emphasize that the developed technique for \textsl{incremental} calculation of moments from the execution flow is highly efficient and capable of processing data in real time.
+The directional indicator for an individual asset (\ref{DirOur}) has the dimension of capital traded.
+These indicators can be summed across all (or at least the most capitalized) assets to obtain the total market direction:

 Combined with parallelization of solving the eigenproblem (\ref{GEV}) for each individual asset, we see no obstacles to deploying this approach in real time across the entire U.S. equity market.
+See Appendix \ref{MultiStockCalculations} below for examples and a preliminary analysis.

-\section{Calculation of $\left<Q_j\middle|P\frac{dI}{dt}\middle|Q_k\right>$ matrix elements from sampled moments}
+\section{Calculation of $\left<Q_j\middle|\frac{dP}{dt}\frac{dV}{dt}\middle|Q_k\right>$ matrix elements from sampled moments}

 Direct sampling (\ref{momentsDef}) allows obtaining only the moments of first derivatives.
 Second-order derivatives can be obtained either from secondary sampling or from another type of approximation.
 The main matrix of interest $\Braket{Q_j|P\frac{dI}{dt}|Q_k}$ can be converted, using integration by parts, to $\left<Q_j\middle|\frac{dPI}{dt}\middle|Q_k\right>$ (which is trivial to calculate) and $\left<Q_j\middle|\frac{dP}{dt}\frac{dV}{dt}\middle|Q_k\right>$, which is much more difficult to compute.
 In Appendix A of Ref. \cite{malyshkin2022market}, we considered several approximations for calculating the second derivative moments.
 The main idea for computing the moments of a product of two functions is to introduce a delta-function-type expression.